ivanvaccari/ivanvaccari/README.md

 - Right tools make your job 50% easier.
 - Super-duper, ultra popular frameworks, make your job easier 95% of the times.
 The remaining 5% of the times they just push you to madness.
 - Most of the stuff we develop today was doable also 30 years ago, it just become easier to do it.
+- Do not let dates beat you.
+Choose one only format and stick to it, no matter what.
+Any other format sholud be rejected or converted to your format.
+Don't even think of managing some special cases by hand